Choose your category:

 There have been a tiny number of serious reactions such as mild systemic allergic reactions (about 1.4/100000 doses), but no deaths have been reported from this treatment since it was first introduced in Europe or US.

-Without treatment, the only true prevention is avoidance of the allergen.
+In addition to the SLIT treatment, the only true prevention is avoidance of the allergen.
 Even people who receive SLIT should take all measures on indoor allergen avoidance and clean up.
 It is possible to continue having pets around while taking drops – talk to your doctor about medications you need to take until symptoms go away.

 Healthy lifestyle always helps to keep immune system in check.
 Your house should be well-ventilated with enough sunlight to prevent moisture accumulation (which promotes mold and dust mite growth).

 Nasal wash is another natural treatment that helps to prevent allergic inflammation in the nose.
 It is much better to remove mucus and allergen particles from the nose naturally with saline water, then to take antihistamines or even steroids.

 There are multiple methods to test for allergies.
 Your medical provider will determine the best test based on the severity of your symptoms, the suspected allergy, and other criteria.
 One diagnostic method is a blood test.